hatranNZ/hatran_mechanical_engineer/projects.md

 - Development of a custom program to extract Bill of Materials (BOM) from Solid Edge assemblies to Google Sheets for inventory and order management.
 - Preparation of detailed technical drawings for profiled, pressed, machined, tube-lasered and tube-bent parts, ensuring dimension accuracy, tolerances and compliance with relevant standards (particularly for components manufactured by overseas suppliers).
 - Preparation of fabrication drawings for outsourced welding and assembly, ensuring proper geometric dimensioning and tolerancing (GD&T).
-- Communication with suppliers to negotiate pricing and coordinate manufacturing processes, enusring on-time delivery of components and final machine delivery to client
+- Communication with suppliers to negotiate pricing and coordinate manufacturing processes, enusring on-time delivery of components and final machine delivery to client.
-- Writing the user manual and commissioning checklists
+- Writing the user manual and commissioning checklists.

 ### Tools & Methods
-- Solid Edge for 3D modelling, mechnical design and simulation.
+- Solid Edge for 3D modelling, mechanical design and simulation.
 - Collaboration with suppliers for custom cylinders tailored to system requirements and cost targets.
 - Calculcations and selection of appropriate air cooler model for full system coverage.
 - Pipe sizing calculations based on flow rates and pressure requirements.